Myanmar’s Troubled History: Coups, Military Rule, and Ethnic Conflict

 Who is Aung San Suu Kyi?

-Aung San Suu Kyi, the daughter of independence hero General Aung San, rose to prominence during the 1988 protests.
+Suu Kyi, the daughter of independence hero General Aung San, rose to prominence during the 1988 protests.
 After the crackdown, she and others formed the NLD opposition party.
 She was detained in 1989 and spent more than fifteen years in prison and under house arrest until her release in 2010.
 In 1991, Suu Kyi was awarded the Nobel Peace Prize while still under house arrest.

 Why has Myanmar endured so many ethnic conflicts?

 Myanmar is a diverse country, with the state recognizing more than one hundred ethnic groups.
-Forming roughly two-thirds of the population, ethnic Burmans, known as the Bamar, have enjoyed a privileged position in society and hold a majority of government and military positions.
+Forming roughly two-thirds of the population, ethnic Burmans, known as the Bamar, have enjoyed a privileged position in society and have held a majority of government and military positions.
 Many ethnic minority groups, on the other hand, have faced systemic discrimination, a lack of economic opportunities and development in their regions, minimal representation in government, and abuses at the hands of the military.